01-edu/public/subjects/printwordstables/README.md

 ### Instructions

-Write a function that receives a `string slice` and prints each element of the slice in one line.
+Write a function that receives a `string slice` and prints each element of the slice in a seperate line.

 ### Expected function